Andrew O'Connor (actor)

+Career

-Television career
+Television

 Although O'Connor enjoyed a short stint as a child actor, appearing as Tom Brill in the BBC mini-series The Canal Children in 1976, he made his mark as a children's magician, and won the Magic Circle's Young Magician of the Year prize in 1981.
 After appearing in a number of variety shows on television, he was invited to join the cast of London Weekend Television's Copy Cats, a showcase featuring impressionists such as Bobby Davro and Gary Wilmot, in 1985.
 A second series, without Wilmot, followed in 1986.
 O'Connor received a writing credit for each series.
-His own children's show, Andrew O'Connor's Joke Machine soon followed, in which he told jokes and performed magic tricks and invited children to do the same.
+His own children's show, Andrew O'Connor's Joke Machine, soon followed, in which he told jokes, and performed magic tricks and invited children to do the same.

-In 1986, O'Connor began appearing in ITV's popular Saturday morning children's series, No. 73.
+In 1986, O'Connor began appearing in ITV's popular Saturday morning children's series No. 73.
 Shortly afterwards, he switched to the BBC to launch another Saturday morning children's series, On the Waterfront, alongside fellow ex-No. 73 host Kate Copstick.
 In 1991, O'Connor became the second actor to play The Head in CITV's arts and crafts show Art Attack presented by Neil Buchanan.
+O'Connor hosted the 30-minute quiz show Second Guess that aired on The Family Channel in 1995.